exo-mer/2021-research-os-OpenBSD/README.md

 ```
 user $ dhclient <INTERFACE>                                         # get a lease ip address from the dhcp server (for the interface <INTERFACE>; i.e. iwn0)
 ```

+##### If you like this document, consider to share the url above or give it a star.
+Thanks for reading and enjoy!

 ##### Sources
 + [OpenBSD manual page server](https://man.openbsd.org/man)